digitaltrails/vdu_controls/README.md

 -----------
 ![Custom](screen-shots/ambient-slider-example.png)

-`vdu_controls` is a virtual-control-panel for external Visual Display Units (VDUs/monitors/displays).
-Typically this means displays connected by DisplayPort, DVI, HDMI, or USB, and not builtin laptop panels (although there is a DIY scripting option for integrating laptop panels, see below.)
+``vdu_controls`` is a virtual-control-panel for external Visual Display Units (VDUs/monitors/displays).
+Typically this means displays connected by DisplayPort, DVI, HDMI, or USB, but _not_ builtin laptop panels (although there is a plugin scripting option for integrating laptop panels, see below.)

 By default, `vdu_controls` offers a subset of controls including brightness, contrast, and audio controls.
 Additional controls can be enabled via the